 By Jane Barthelemy.
-With over 400,000 viruses that can affect your health, you need to know these natural anti-viral herbs and supplements.
-Whether it’s a cold, flu, mumps, or Epstein Barr, the rules for kicking a virus are the same.
+With coronavirus and Sars flu-like viruses floating around the world, you need to know these natural anti-viral herbs and supplements.
+Whether it’s a cold, flu, mumps, or something more serious, the rules for kicking a virus are the same.
 These safe plant-based medicines have an important place in your tool chest for basic self-care.
 I’ve used this system many times.
 These are my everyday go-to remedies before doing pharmaceuticals, which may have dangerous side effects.

 My Top 5 most effective supplements are: